Xeo786/Rufaydium-Webdriver/README.md

 ## Session.NewTab() & Session.NewWindow()
-Creates and switch to new tab or New Window
+Creates and switches to a new tab or New Window
 ```AutoHotkey
 Session.NewTab()
 Session.NewWindow()